Multiplayer Nash Preference Optimization: Method

 \paragraph{Reward-Enhanced MNPO.} While our framework is motivated by moving beyond the limitations of purely scalar reward-based approaches, this does not preclude the beneficial incorporation of reward information when available.
 The key distinction lies in how rewards are utilized: rather than relying solely on reward-based rankings with implicit transitivity assumptions (as in classical RLHF), MNPO can leverage reward information as auxiliary guidance while maintaining the flexibility to handle non-transitive preferences through its game-theoretic structure.

 Reward-aware preference optimization (RPO)~\citep{sun2025reward} demonstrates how \emph{quantitative} reward signals can complement \emph{qualitative} preference comparisons.
-This approach aligns learned implicit preference models with explicit reward models that provide graded assessments of response quality.
-This shift allows MNPO to move beyond binary preference margins and instead minimize discrepancies between the learned reward function $r_{\pi_\theta}(x,y)$ and the target explicit reward model $r^\star(x,y)$.
-Concretely, instead of optimizing only the preference order between two responses, RPO defines the loss over preference pairs as:
+It aligns learned implicit preference models with explicit reward models that provide graded assessments of response quality.
+This shift allows MNPO to move beyond binary preference margins and instead minimize discrepancies between the learned reward function $r_{\pi_\theta}(x,y)$ and the target reward model $r^\star(x,y)$.
+Concretely, RPO defines the loss over preference pairs as: